ButThouMust/otogirisou-en-beta/README.md

 ![file select](images/02%20file%20select.png)    ![name entry](images/03%20name%20entry.png)

 # otogirisou-en-beta
-(Currently) beta patches for an English translation of Otogirisou for Super Famicom.
+Currently beta patches for an English translation of Otogirisou for Super Famicom.
 The main bottleneck to a full release is getting the whole script translation peer-reviewed. **Please let me know if you would like to contribute to the translation!** (related [RHDN forum post](https://www.romhacking.net/forum/index.php?topic=38663.0))

+Note: This is a translation project independent of the one by Tom (RetroTranslator) and DDS, for which they released a patch on March 6, 2024.
+This is not to dismiss the quality of Tom's translations, but please do not send me suggestions for my translation based on their project.
+I do not want my project to become their translation with my hacks.

 **Patches from here are _not_ to be reuploaded to other sites, including but not limited to romhacking.net.**
 Note: I mean no ill will against romhacking.net with this.
 I simply don't want the patch to be uploaded/published anywhere else until it is finished.